nmdp-bioinformatics/gfe-db/README.md

 This README outlines the steps for building and running a development version of `gfe-db` in a local Docker container.
 Docker will deploy an instance of Neo4j 4.2 including the [APOC](https://neo4j.com/labs/apoc/4.1/) and [Graph Data Science](https://neo4j.com/docs/graph-data-science/current/) plugins.
 GFE data is stored in the `data/csv/` directory which is mounted as an external volume within the container when run.
 This keeps the data outside the container so that it can be updated easily.

 ## New Features
 * Multiple IMGT/HLA releases can be loaded into the same graph.
-The release versions will show up as separate edges with a `releases` property.
+The release versions will show up as separate edges with a `releases` array property.
 * This version uses a Neo4j 4.2 Docker image.
 Loading can be optimized by setting the `NEO4J_dbms_memory_heap_initial__size` and `NEO4J_dbms_memory_heap_max__size` environment variables to half your available RAM.
 * Schema is updated.